Your guiding light through times of trouble, confusion, murkiness, tumult, chaos, and even the good times.

 The word benefit is just not in my lexicon.

-They're gonna withhold it starting in June.
+They're going to withhold it starting in June.

 That is correct.

-And I want to make sure people hear what you have.
+But I want to make sure people hear what you have.

 Well, nobody's noticing.

-Well, some people are noticing the price of oil's going up over sixty-eight bucks.
+The price of oil is going up over 68 bucks.

-That's up fifty cents from last month.
+That's up 50 cents from last month.

 This is unusual.

-Gasoline prices traditionally fall as we you know, after Memorial Day and head into the quote unquote summer driving season.
+Gasoline prices traditionally fall as we, you know, after Memorial Day and head into the quote-unquote summer driving season.

-Now these gasoline prices continue to rise, oil prices continues to rise.
+Now, these gasoline prices continue to rise.

 Or will we?

-People will be complaining, but will the state controlled media report it?
+People will be complaining, but will the state-controlled media report it?

 Because you see, I want to prepare you people.